What Is Divorce Mediation?

 Mediation is both a voluntary and a collaborative process.
-During sessions, we work with you to reach meaningful resolutions to each aspect of your conflict.
-As your mediators, we will help you understand and evaluate the options you face at each phase of the negotiation.
+During sessions, I work with you to reach meaningful resolutions to each aspect of your conflict.
+As your mediator, I will help you understand and evaluate the options you face at each phase of the negotiation.
 The ultimate settlement is based on full information and a mutual understanding of your needs and interests.

 How Does the Mediation Process Work?

-We meet with both of you together, for a series of sessions, each of which lasts two hours and the number of which varies from family to family.
-In our practice, we use a co-mediation model, meaning you have the benefit of two mediators working with you at all times.
-Additionally, we ensure that every aspect of a legally binding divorce agreement is discussed and you have the opportunity to consider each issue in full.
-Abby and Ellie are attorneys who are also available to draft a legally binding agreement that reflects the decisions you reach together in mediation.
+I meet with both of you together, for a series of sessions, each of which lasts two hours and the number of which varies from family to family.
+I ensure that every aspect of a legally binding divorce agreement is discussed and you have the opportunity to consider each issue in full.
+As an attorney, I am also available to draft a legally binding agreement that reflects the decisions you reach together in mediation.

-Throughout, we work as neutral and non-coercive facilitators to help you arrive at decisions that work for both of you.
-We take an active role listening to each of your needs and interests, helping you analyze and generate ideas based upon your values and your family.
+Throughout, I work as a neutral and non-coercive facilitator to help you arrive at decisions that work for both of you.
+I take an active role, listening to each of your needs and interests, helping you analyze and generate ideas based upon your values and your family.
 The ultimate decisions are yours to make together.
-It is our professional commitment to assist you in arriving at a settlement that best reflects the realities of your family and the work we accomplish together during the sessions.
+It is my professional commitment to assist you in arriving at a settlement that best reflects the realities of your family and the work we accomplish together during the sessions.

 Is Mediation Right for Us?